Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Conclusions

 \subsubsection{Space-time structure}

-There are interesting questions relating to the characterization of the order-theoretic properties of space-times without referring to differential geometry.
+Setting aside the manifold structure of space-time, there are interesting questions regarding the characterization of space-times using purely order-theoretic statements.
 In particular, can we characterize the set of space-times which satisfy \textit{conicality}, both for pseudo-Riemannian manifolds and for discrete models of space-time?
 Are there further, yet to be uncovered, properties of light cones that are reflected within the associated partial order, which exhibit useful correspondences with causal inference concepts?
 Conversely, can we formulate notions such as space-time distance and curvature in terms of graph-theoretic properties studied in causal models, such as d-separation?
-Progress in this direction could provide valuable tools for programs that aim on the discretization of space-time, as is the case for causal set quantum gravity \cite{PhysRevLett.59.521} or causal dynamic triangulations \cite{Loll2019} as at least in the limit, certain properties of light cones need be recovered by physical space-times.
+Progress in this direction could provide valuable tools exchange of techniques with programs that aim on the discretization of space-time, as is the case for causal set quantum gravity \cite{PhysRevLett.59.521, Surya2019} or causal dynamic triangulations \cite{Loll2019} as at least in the limit, certain properties of light cones need be recovered by physical space-times.